e-harsley/numerisbook_test/README.md

 ```

 ### Completed Tasks
-The rest endpoints of the app can be tested as a standalone using `postman`.
+The rest endpoints of the app can be tested as a standalone.
 This backend application implements the following tasks, per the ui requirements:

 - [x] **Go Mux Setup